wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 npm install express body-parser dotenv firebase mongodb mongoose nexmo@beta
 ```

-Next, create a .env file in your project and
+Next, create a .env file in your project and add the following variables:

 ```
 API_KEY=your_vonage_api_key